grgomrton/tpamesh/README.md

 The project is licensed under [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Acknowledgements
-- _Jonathan Shewchuk_, whose library, Triangle was used to generate polygon meshes for the demo application
+- _Jonathan Shewchuk_, whose library, Triangle was used to triangulate polygons and generate meshes for the demo application